There is a lot to plan when taking your pet abroad. So we have put together some key points to help get you started.

 Whether you require a fully comprehensive door-to-door service, or just simply the booking of a flight for your pet, PBS Pet Travel can help!

 As a pet travel agency, PBS will be able to offer all the advice and support you need to ensure a smooth journey for your pet.
 With over 20 years experience, we are registered members of IATA, IPATA and DEFRA approved and we hold contracts with all of the airlines that fly pets in and out of the UK.

 We are an experienced team of animal lovers and relocating pets is our passion.
 Not only do we care deeply about the animals that we relocate, we care about their humans too.
 We understand that relocating your pet can be an extremely worrying experience, so our pet relocation specialists are always available to provide the reassurance and assistance required.

 We will also be on hand to assist with any emergencies such as flight delays or cancellations.
 We are contactable 24/7 and have two main offices at London Heathrow and London Gatwick.

-The first stage in taking your pet abroad would be obtaining your free quotation.
+The first stage in taking your pet abroad with us would be obtaining your free quotation.
 If you fill in our online quotation form we will then get back to you with an itemized quotation detailing everything you need to know about your pet’s journey!
 We will advise you on the most suitable airline and route for your pet, give details on the required pet travel crate size and explain exactly what paperwork and veterinary preparation is required- as well as providing you with an accurate cost.
+To ensure you have all the details you need to hand, we have a guide on how to book pet travel.